aalaqqad0808-star/Smart-Temp-Fan/README.md

 16x2 LCD Display (the 16-pin one)

-5V Relay module (to control the fan)
+Motor driver IC

-Fan, breadboard, and some jumper wires
+DC Fan, breadboard, and some jumper wires